Last Updated on 11 September, 2023 by Samuelsson

 Start with swing trading as a beginner

-Even though you may prefer day trading, it may be better to start with day trading if you are new to trading.
+Even though you may prefer day trading or Forex, it may be better to start with day trading if you are new to trading.
 There are many reasons why this is important.
 One of them is that swing trading gives you enough free time to do other things, including keeping a 9-5 job.
 That is not possible with day trading as it can easily become your full-time job.

-So, testing the waters with swing trading allows you to determine whether your interest really lies in trading while you still keep your full-time job and earning an income.
+So, testing the waters with swing trading allows you to determine whether your interest really lies in trading while you still keep your full-time job and earn an income.
 Another reason to start with swing trading is that it is easier and less stressful, so it is the right place for a beginner.